Aliases for EDNRA Gene

 GeneCards Summary for EDNRA Gene

 EDNRA (Endothelin Receptor Type A) is a Protein Coding gene.
-Diseases associated with EDNRA include staphylococcal scarlet fever and scarlet fever.
-Among its related pathways are Signaling by GPCR and Signaling by GPCR.
-GO annotations related to this gene include phosphatidylinositol phospholipase C activity and endothelin receptor activity.
+Diseases associated with EDNRA include Mandibulofacial Dysostosis With Alopecia and Migraine With Or Without Aura 1.
+Among its related pathways are Peptide ligand-binding receptors and NFAT and Cardiac Hypertrophy.
+GO annotations related to this gene include G-protein coupled receptor activity and endothelin receptor activity.
 An important paralog of this gene is EDNRB.

 UniProtKB/Swiss-Prot for EDNRA Gene